-MAP COLOR LAND USE Tidal Marsh Environmental Overlay Airport Overlay Arterial Corridor Overlay Landfill DEFINITION Areas of estuarine influence that are inundated by tidal waters on a daily basis and are characterized by spartina (cord grass) habitat.
+MAP COLOR LAND USE Tidal Marsh Environmental Overlay Airport Overlay Arterial Corridor Overlay Landfill DEFINITION Areas of estuarine influence that are inundated by tidal waters on a daily basis and are characterized by Spartina (cord grass) habitat.
 The island, estuarine, and marsh areas of unincorporated Chatham County, to include back barrier islands, hammocks, and other environmentally sensitive areas and/or habitats.
 The Environmental Overlay is used as a supplemental zoning tool implemented through standards meant to restrict the intensity of development in areas where such development would negatively impact the health and/or vitality of the area.
-Areas adjacent to airport facilities that are within Clear Zones, Accident Potential Zones, and Noise Zones where daynight averages are greater than 65 decibels, or similar zones of influence.
-This designation shall be applied to areas with the flexibility to plan future development in a manner that will place compatible uses in appropriate locations and at appropriate densities (see Compatible Use Guidelines in Fort Stewart-Hunter Army Airfield Joint Land Use Study).
+Areas adjacent to airport facilities that are within Clear Zones, Accident Potential Zones, and Noise Zones where day-night averages are greater than 65 decibels, or similar zones of influence.
+This designation shall be applied to areas with the flexibility to plan future development in a manner that will place compatible uses in appropriate locations and at appropriate densities.
 Areas having established residential character that, due to their arterial location, are confronted with potential commercial intrusion.
 Within this overlay, rezoning petitions may proceed where the combined lot width of property is equal to or greater than 175 feet along the arterial street.
 A land depository or excavation area operated in a controlled manner for the dumping of debris or inert material; or a disposal site operated by means of compacting and covering solid waste with an approved material.
 This term is intended to include both debris landfills and sanitary landfills.
+Surface Mining Areas constituting all or part of a process for the removal of minerals, ores, or other solid matter for sale or for consumption.